viamrobotics/docs/docs/components/movement-sensor/set-up-base-station.md

 To distribute the correction information from your reference station, you should reserve an RTK2GO casting service for your station.

 Follow the instructions on [New Base Station Reservation](http://rtk2go.com/sample-page/new-reservation/) to enter information about your reference station.
+Choose Ntrip Rev1 for "NTRIP Protocol to Use" option.
 Wait for the confirmation email, to which you need to reply.
 Upon reply, if you didn't request a specific password you receive a randomized password for your mount point.
 Save the details of your mountpoint password, username (email), mountpoint name and caster URL, as you need it later in this set up process.